theforeman/forklift/containers/docs/build.md

 # Build

-The build phase is handled by the `ansible-container` project using Ansible roles to build out each container in preparation to push to a registry.
 This document will walk through how to build the containers.

   1. [Install ansible](#install-ansible)
   2. [Setup Docker](#setup-docker)